May 9th Devotional and Announcements

 HIGHLIGHTED ANNOUNCEMENTS

-FATHER-DAUGHTER NIGHT: “DAUGHTER OF THE KING” (Saturday, May 17, 5:00-7:30PM) Treat your daughter to a special evening themed, “Daughter of the King,” hosted by both the Men’s and Children’s Ministries.
+FATHER-DAUGHTER NIGHT “DAUGHTER OF THE KING” SATURDAY, May 17, 5-7 PM in the Fellowship Hall – Treat your daughter to a special evening, hosted by both the Men’s and Children’s Ministries.
 This memorable event will include dinner, fun activities, a photo booth, and more, all centered around celebrating the unique bond between fathers and daughters.
 Whether your daughter is young or all grown up, this night is a perfect way to show her how much she is loved.
-Contact Mike Uyboco (619-770-0348) for more details.
+Contact Mike Uyboco at 619-770-0348 for more details.
+SUNDAY WILL BE THE LAST DAY TO SIGN UP ON THE PATIO!

 CONNECTION CARDS – are located at the Welcome Table on the patio or in the acrylic containers on the wall in the back of the sanctuary.
 Please take one and fill it out if you’d like a call from a pastor, if you have a prayer request, or if you’d like to be added to our email list, etc. Once filled out, put the cards in one of the white boxes on the back wall in the sanctuary.
 You can also sign up and share a prayer request on-line at clairemontemmanuel.com.